 Sandy Sessink has been enthusiastically involved in Morgan horses for over 45 years.
 Most notably, she and her late brother Calvin produced World Champion performance horses and equitation riders in all three seats for 30 years from their Michigan stable, Old Orchard Farm.
 Sandy’s history making riders have set the standard, and influenced the saddle seat equitation division, in particular, for generations.
 Having instructed and mentored successful trainers such as Mary Carlton, Becky Gruenberg, Stacy Hennessy and Jessica Cavanaugh, Sandy has earned the moniker of “instructor’s instructor.”

-This is Sandy’s seventh appearance officiating at the Grand National.
+This is Sandy’s eighth appearance officiating at the Grand National.
 She has also judged the Saddle Seat Equitation National Finals at the American Royal eleven times, and has been to South Africa to serve on the panel for the World Cup International Saddle Seat Competition.

 Sandy has most recently been using her expertise as a clinician, teaching at various venues from coast to coast, and she also enjoys the challenge of managing horse shows.

 In my forty years of training horses, I have had the privilege of training several Morgan horses for dressage and instructing students riding Morgan horses.
 I have judged them in Eventing, Dressage and Western Dressage.

 The versatility, capability and durability of the Morgan Horse continues to impress me.
 I look forward to the opportunity to again judge the Morgan Horse.

 East Concord, NY